tpike3/ml_training/README.md

 	<img width="500" src="https://github.com/dsbc2020/ml_training/blob/master/media/jupyter_ui.png">
 </p>

-* Once the notebook has opened on your browser, you can read through it and run each cell (to learn how to do this, go back to "01_Notebooks.ipynb")
+* Once the notebook has opened in your browser, you can read through it and run each cell (to learn how to do this, go back to "01_Notebooks.ipynb").
 <p align="center">
 	<img width="500" src="https://github.com/dsbc2020/ml_training/blob/master/media/python_notebook.png">
 </p>

+* You are now ready to tackle all of our notebooks for your self-paced training.

 ## Versioning
 We use [TortiseSVN](https://tortoisesvn.net/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).